Rockies vs. Red Sox Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 58 hits with 16 doubles, two triples, five home runs, 28 walks and 25 RBI.
+- Jurickson Profar has 16 doubles, two triples, five home runs, 28 walks and 26 RBI (59 total hits).

 Profar Recent Games